Azure/azure-sdk-for-python/sdk/monitor/azure-monitor-query/migration_guide.md

 ### The client

-In the interest of providing a more intuitive experience, we've renamed the top level client to query logs to `LogsQueryClient` from `LogAnalyticsDataClient` which can be authenticated using Azure Active Directory(AAD).
-This client is the single entry point to both query a single query or a batch query.
+To provide a more intuitive experience, the top-level client to query logs was renamed to `LogsQueryClient` from `LogAnalyticsDataClient`. `LogsQueryClient` can be authenticated using Azure AD.
+This client is the single entry point to execute a single query or a batch of queries.

 #### Consistency